-The MSC is open 8 a.m. - 5 p.m. and is staffed by the director, office manager, student staff support, and volunteer MSC student ambassadors.
+The MSC is open 8 a.m. - 5 p.m. and is staffed by the director, assistant director, office manager, graduate student(s), student staff support, and volunteer MSC Student Ambassadors.

-H. Student Center
+G. Student Center

-The New Student Center will be opening this Fall and we are excited to invite you to the new centerpiece for student life at A&T. The new 150,000-square-foot facility has three floors.
-The first floor has a variety of food and retail venues such as Chick-fil-A, Aggie Wings, Sub Connection, Einstein Bagels, 1891 Bistro,

-Barnes & Nobles, several ATMs and a Convenience Store.
+The newly constructed Student Center is 150,000 square feet with three floors.
+The first floor has a variety of food and retail venues such as Chick-fil-A, Aggie Wings, Subconnection, Einstein Bros.
+Bagels, 1891 Bistro, Barnes & Noble, several ATMs and a Convenience Store.
 There are several lounges, recreation and gaming areas, and an Information Desk.

-The second floor has The Market Place Dining (meal plan option), Barnes and Nobles, Aggie OneCard, large ballroom (banquet services) with divider, study rooms, meeting spaces, lounge areas, and a multipurpose room.
+The second floor has The Marketplace Dining (meal plan option), Aggie OneCard, large ballroom (banquet services) with divider, study rooms, meeting spaces, lounge areas and a multipurpose room.

-Located on the third floor are: the Office of Student Activities (SGA, SUAB, Greek Life, and Student Clubs/Organizations), Office of Student Development (Gospel Choir, Graduate Council), Multicultural Student Center, Student Center Administration, study areas, meeting spaces, conference rooms, lounge areas, and a large multipurpose room with divider.
+Located on the third floor are the Office of Student Activities (SGA, SUAB, Greek Life, and Student Clubs/Organizations), Office of Student Development (Gospel Choir, Graduate Council), Multicultural Student Center, Student Center Administration, study areas, meeting spaces, conference rooms, lounge areas, and a large multipurpose room with divider.

 With all of this happening under one roof and centrally located, the Center is the hub for student life.
-Additionally, the Center will operate 7 a.m. - 2 a.m. weekdays, with a modified schedule on the weekends.
+Additionally, the Center will operate 7 a.m. - 1 a.m. during the weekdays, with a modified schedule on the weekends.

 The primary mission of the Student Center is to promote an involved community through various services, amenities, and programs that are made available to the campus.
 The center's location in the heart of the north campus, provides an excellent opportunity for students to connect and learn outside of the classroom.
-Amenities includes copy/fax service, free after hours shuttle, conference and banquet support, facility reservations, room set-up/technical support, video conferencing, student-friendly customer service, computer workstations, event logistical support/sound equipment, and program monitoring.
+Amenities includes copy/fax service, conference and banquet support, facility reservations, room set-up/technical support, video conferencing, student-friendly customer service, computer workstations, event logistical support/sound equipment, and program monitoring.